Calculating Value at Risk (VaR) – Resource Directory

 The last section looks at known issues in Value at Risk (VaR) calculations and results, including the most recent challenges to VaR from the Capital Shortfall approach and the suggested modifications to the Basel II standard (the Basel III updates).

-Value at Risk (VaR) Applications, Calculation Guides and Case Studies
+Value at Risk (VaR) Applications Guides and Case Studies

-If you don’t like skipping multiple pages and haven’t clicked on any of the links above, here is the entire inventory of our Value at Risk (VaR) application and calculation guides
+If you don’t like skipping multiple pages and haven’t clicked on any of the links above, here is the entire inventory of our Value at Risk (VaR) application and calculation posts

 - Calculating Value at Risk: VaR, Vol and Trailing Correlations